By Kevin Woo

 Remember Carlos Danger?
 He’s better known as Anthony Weiner the congressman who was caught sexting pictures of himself to a 22-year old woman.
 Does anyone know her name?

 What ever happened to the other women in Bill Clinton’s tangled web—Paula Jones, Gennifer Flowers, and Linda Tripp?
 Are people still poking fun of them?

 The major players involved in Monica-gate have gone on with their lives.
 After Bill Clinton’s impeachment, his approval ratings hit an all-time high of 73 percent.
 He eventually left office with the highest end-of-office approval rating of any U.S. president since World War II.

-Hillary served as Secretary of State during Barack Obama’s first term, and will likely be a candidate for the presidency in 2016.
+Hillary served as Secretary of State during Barack Obama’s first term, and was the Democratic candidate for president in 2016.

 Chelsea recently earned a Ph.D. from Oxford, and has degrees from Columbia, and Stanford.
 She currently works for the Clinton Global Initiative and Clinton Foundation.

-And what about Ken Starr, the man who was obsessed with investigating Bill and the “BJ Queen?”
-He currently serves as the president and chancellor at Baylor University.
+And what about Ken Starr, the man who starting out investigating a real estate investment and then became obsessed withe the president and the “BJ Queen.”
+Starr currently serves as the president and chancellor at Baylor University.

 After all, isn’t that what America is all about?